Montreal Screwjob: Setup and execution

 Once the match began, Hart and Michaels brought their performance outside the ring and into the crowd, while being followed by McMahon and WWF officials.
-As the climax of the match approached, the two wrestlers returned to the ring while WWF officials continued to order more personnel to the ringside.
-Hart's suspicions were first aroused upon noticing that Vince McMahon was not at the announcers' table to perform commentary, and that on-screen commissioner Sgt.
-Slaughter was also standing at the ringside with Vince McMahon.
+As the climax of the match approached, the two wrestlers returned to the ring while officials continued to order more personnel to the ringside.
+Hart's suspicions were first aroused upon noticing that McMahon was not at the announcers' table to perform commentary, and that on-screen commissioner Sgt.
+Slaughter was also standing at the ringside with McMahon.
 Nevertheless, the match continued.
 As planned, Michaels pushed Hebner in front of him as Hart jumped from the top turnbuckle, sending all three men to the canvas.
-Michaels and Hart both got up, but Michaels performed a rake on Hart's eye, sending Hart back to the mat.
-Michaels then proceeded to grab Hart's legs to execute the Sharpshooter maneuver.

-At this point, the match director was heard shouting instructions into his headset for Hebner to get up, but Hart did not notice anything amiss.
+Michaels and Hart both got up, and Michaels performed a rake on Hart's eye, sending Hart back to the mat.
+Michaels then grabbed Hart's legs to execute the Sharpshooter maneuver.
+At this point, the match director was heard shouting instructions into his headset for Hebner to get up; Hart did not notice anything amiss.
 Mike Chioda, the referee who was supposed to run in after Hebner went down, began yelling back that Hebner was not supposed to be up yet.
-Pat Patterson reacted similarly, and Owen Hart and Davey Boy Smith, who were waiting for their cues to run in, remained backstage in a state of confusion.
-Michaels was then seen by many viewers as having glanced at Hebner as he put Hart in the sharpshooter, which some saw as proof that he was in on the scheme.
-Contrary to their agreed plan, Michaels tightened the hold and refused to offer his leg to Hart for the latter to break out of the hold.
+Patterson reacted similarly, and Owen and Smith, who were waiting for their cues to run in, remained backstage in a state of confusion.
+Michaels was then seen by many viewers as having glanced at Hebner as he put Hart in the Sharpshooter, which some saw as proof that Hebner was in on the scheme.

+Contrary to their agreed plan, Michaels tightened his hold and refused to offer his leg to Hart so Hart could break free.
 At that moment, Hebner got to his feet, looked toward timekeeper Mark Yeaton, and shouted, "Ring the bell!"
 McMahon then elbowed Yeaton hard and yelled, "Ring the fucking bell!"
 Yeaton rang the bell just as Hart reached forward and grabbed Michaels's leg, which broke the hold and caused Michaels to fall.
-According to Hart, while he was trying to trip Michaels's knee, he heard McMahon say, "Ring the bell!" and he described he knew he was screwed right after the referee rang the bell.

-Michaels's theme music then began playing as the ring announcer declared him the winner and the new WWF Champion.
-Hebner had already exited the ring and was on his way out of the arena.
-Jim Ross can be heard on commentary asking, "What happened?"
+According to Hart, while he was trying to trip Michaels' knee, he heard McMahon say, "Ring the bell!" and realized what had happened right after the referee rang the bell.
+Michaels' theme music then began playing as the ring announcer declared him the winner and the new WWF Champion.
+Hebner had already exited the ring and was on his way out of the arena, and would lock himself in his hotel room for the remainder of the night.
+Ross can be heard on commentary asking, "What happened?"
 A moment later, he says, "Bret Hart gave up in the Sharpshooter."

 After an initial moment of shock, Hart got to his feet, approached the apron where McMahon was standing and spat directly in his face, while Michaels feigned confusion.
 Michaels was ordered by McMahon to "pick up the damn belt and get the hell out of here!"
 Michaels left the arena with Brisco and Triple H, and the broadcast signal cut off almost immediately after Michaels exited, with the last shot being a tight closeup of the Survivor Series logo above the entranceway.
 McMahon and most other WWF officials also quickly made their way backstage as an angry Hart smashed cameras, monitors, and ringside equipment.
-Fans in attendance also began to vent their fury on McMahon and WWF officials; a few even heaped garbage on them, and some who were close enough pushed Michaels as he hurried backstage.
-Owen Hart, Neidhart, and Davey Boy came out to the ring and had a conversation with Bret, calming him down.
+Fans in attendance also began to vent their fury on McMahon and WWF officials; a few even heaped trash on them, and some who were close enough pushed Michaels as he hurried backstage.
+Owen, Neidhart, and Smith came out to the ring and spoke with Hart, calming him down.
 Hart proceeded to finger trace "W-C-W" and "I love you" to the cheering fans before returning backstage.